Authors quoted

 As was traditional in the East, the Eastern Cappadocians maintained that the Son is a distinct Person (a distinct hypostases).
 They believed the Father, Son, and Spirit are ‘three hypostases’ (three distinct Persons).
 Basil of Caesarea, the first Cappadocian, supported Meletius as bishop of Antioch.

 As stated, Meletius, the bishop of Antioch, who was also the first chairperson of the council, suddenly died.
 The meeting then discussed a replacement for him as bishop of Antioch.
-The new chairperson (Gregory) proposed Paulinus but the meeting elected Flavian, “a prominent presbyter of the party of Paulinus.”
-(Hanson, p810).
-[Show More]
+The new chairperson (Gregory) proposed Paulinus but the meeting elected Flavian, a prominent presbyter of the party of Paulinus.

-Flavian was So, he was on the same side as Paulinus.
+In the Meletian Schism, Flavian was on the same side as Paulinus.

-Nectarius, the praetor urbanus in Constantinople, who was now elected as bishop of Constantinople, supported “the Eustathian cause in Antioch.”
-(Hanson, p811) Eustathius was the leading Sabellian when the Arian Controversy began.
+Nectarius, the praetor urbanus in Constantinople, who was now elected as bishop of Constantinople, supported “the Eustathian cause in Antioch” (Hanson, p.
+811).
+Eustathius was the leading Sabellian when the Arian Controversy began.
 Like the bishops of Rome and Alexandria, the Sabellians taught that the Father, Son, and Spirit are a single Person (hypostasis).
-Nectarius, therefore, was also in the ‘one-hypostasis camp’.
-This was not surprising because the emperor had already made ‘one hypostasis’ the state religion of the Roman Empire.
+Nectarius, therefore, was also in the ‘one-hypostasis camp’, which is not surprising because the emperor had already made ‘one hypostasis’ the state religion of the Roman Empire.
 (See article)

-In conclusion, the delegates “have been carefully chosen from areas which would be friendly to Meletius.”
-(Hanson, p806) But the meeting ends with Meletius dead and, consistent with the declared state Religion of the Empire, people who believed that the Father and Son are a single Person (one hypostasis) as bishops of Antioch and Constantinople and as chairperson of the council.
+In conclusion, the delegates “have been carefully chosen from areas which would be friendly to Meletius” (Hanson, p.
+806), but the meeting ends with Meletius dead and, consistent with the declared state Religion of the Empire, people who believed that the Father and Son are a single Person (one hypostasis) appointed as bishops of Antioch and Constantinople and as chairperson of the council.

 Other Decisions